Mikhus/gulp-help-doc/README.md

     help            Prints this help usage
 ```

-When groups are enabled it will olso use @order tags for groups sorting.
+When groups are enabled it will also use @order tags for groups sorting.
 In this
 case sorting is done using minimal @order value assigned to a task element in
-the group. then inside a group it will arrange task elements by their specified
+the group.
+Then inside a group it will arrange task elements by their specified
 @order.

 ## How it works?